How Many Claims Can Be Raised in Bike Insurance Policy?

 - No Claim Bonus (NCB): It is a bonus given in the form of a discount at the time of policy renewal for not raising a single claim during the previous policy term.
 The discount percentage varies from 20-50% and keeps on increasing with every consecutive claim-free year.
 You will lose all the accumulated bonus discounts if you raise any claim during your policy term.
 Also, we suggest you not raise the claim for minor damages, or else you can buy an NCB protection add-on cover in bike insurance to save your accumulated bonus even if you raise the claim.

-- Increment in Premium - When you repeatedly raise claims under your bike insurance policy within a year, your insurance company may increase the premium during the renewal.
+- Increment in Premium: When you repeatedly raise claims under your bike insurance policy within a year, your insurance company may increase the premium during the renewal.
 The reason behind this is simple; raising multiple claims means you increase the financial risk to the insurer, and to cover that, they might increase the premium of the policy.

-- Deductibles - If your repair bill is lower than the deductibles mentioned in your policy document, it is suggested that you do not raise a claim.
+- Deductibles: If your repair bill is lower than the deductibles mentioned in your policy document, it is suggested that you do not raise a claim.
 If you do not follow this and make a claim, you will receive insufficient compensation because of this deductible factor.

 When is the Best Time to Raise Claims Under Bike Insurance Policy?

-- You should not apply for claims when your repair bill exceeds the deductibles.
+- Deductibles: You should not apply for claims when your repair bill exceeds the deductibles.
 A deductible is an amount payable by the policyholder during the claim settlement.
 If the amount payable by the policyholder does not exceed the deductible, the insurer does not offer any claim amount.

-Moreover, you should remember that if you raise an amount under one claim for two separate mishaps, the set deductible shall be separate for both events. - When the third party is liable to pay for the damages during an accident, you should take the benefit and not brag to pay by yourself.
+Moreover, you should remember that if you raise an amount under one claim for two separate mishaps, the set deductible shall be separate for both events. - Third-party Liability: When the third party is liable to pay for the damages during an accident, you should take the benefit and not brag to pay by yourself.

 Process of Raising Claims Under Your Bike Insurance Policy

 Before filing claims against the damages, the first thing you must do is to notify or intimate your insurer about the mishap.
 The online bike insurance claim process offers a hassle-free experience.
 However, you need to follow the required steps.
-For clear understanding, we have mentioned the steps below for raising the claims under your bike insurance policy:

-After verifying the submitted documents, your insurer will send the bike to the nearest network garage for repair work in case of cashless claim settlement.
 If you have chosen reimbursement claim settlement, make sure you collect all the bills for bike repair so that you can send them to your insurer for reimbursing the amount.

 Documents Required for Raising Bike Insurance Claims